EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 Answering this question is a core part of several previous publications from the Anthropic team.
 A very simple way to answer this question is to say that the LLM learned to re-use parts of its brain for the same features.
 We can't easily distinguish why a certain part has a high value for any specific piece of text, because very different pieces of text may cause similar activations.

 That gnarly word "polysemanticity" used in the title of their paper refers to this situation: the activations of the model are relevant for many different features.
-The current state of affairs is that we can't cleanly separate our features from one antoher, so we cannot find correlations between features and concepts, much less find features that are directly responsible for producing certain types of text.
+The current state of affairs is that we can't cleanly separate our features from one another, so we cannot find correlations between features and concepts, much less find features that are directly responsible for producing certain types of text.

 This next two section gets a bit deeper into the mathematical details of why polysemanticity is a problem, and how Anthropic resolved it, so if that's not your vibe feel free to skip ahead.
 But suffice to say that the authors have developed a solution to this problem, and they are indeed able to identify specific features inside the parameters of the LLM.

 ## Features as Directions

 The fundamental problem we have is that our activations do not clearly correspond to identifiable features we could use to interpret our model.
-Each activation might be caused my multiple overlapping features.
+Each activation might be caused by multiple overlapping features.
 The nature of this "overlap" is best explained if we think of our features as "directions".

 Maybe you are thinking of directions like: "Take a left at the stop sign and drive 5 blocks" or "Open the pod bay doors HAL!".